 1 egg, beaten lightly into a bowl

-1⁄2–1 cup of breadcrumbs, in a large bowl for coating tuna bowls
+1⁄2–1 cup of breadcrumbs, in a large bowl for coating tuna balls

-Using both hands, rub the bread between your nger tips and thumbs to crumble nely into the mixture (otherwise, use a food processor) and combine all ingredients well.
+Using both hands, rub the bread between your fingertips and thumbs to crumble finely into the mixture (otherwise, use a food processor) and combine all ingredients well.

 Heat oil in a frying pan over medium heat.
 Place balls into frying pan.
 Gently turn the balls when golden brown and repeat this process until the balls are cooked (approximately 2–3 minutes per turn).